getsentry/rfcs/text/0091-ci-upload-tokens.md

 * `sentry_org`: a token is uniquely bound to an org, so the slug of that org is also always contained.
 Note that the slug is used rather than an org ID as the clients typically need these slugs to create API requests.

+Potential fields:

-* `sentry_projects`: a token can be valid for more than one project.
-For operations such as source map uploads it's beneficial to issue tokens bound to a single project in which case the upload experience does not require providing the project slugs.
+* `sentry_projects`: normally a token is valid for the entire org, but it could potentially be restricted.
+For operations such as source map uploads it might be interesting to issue tokens bound to a single project in which case the upload experience does not require providing the project slugs.
+However we currently do not want to start with this.

 For JWT the facts could be encoded as custom claims: